sebastien-riou/DryGASCON-LWC-API/drygascon/docs/variants.md

     IL + KS + (BLK * Nh) + G + OUT

 g.
-Latencies
-Latency of authenticated encryption:
-20

-Latency of authenticated decryption:
-20

-h.
 Difference between execution times for a new key and the same key

-4
+11